Fresh and dried herbs have amazing health and well-being benefits...and also provide a bit of aromatherapy for your chickens.

 Rose Petals - highly aromatic, high in Vitamin C

-Rosemary - pain relief, respiratory
+Rosemary - pain relief, respiratory health, insecticide

 Sage - antioxidant, anti-parasitic

 Spearmint - antiseptic, insecticide, stimulates nerve, brain and blood functions

 Basket of freshly cut herbs

 Toss a few handfuls of mixed cut herbs into your nesting boxes and refresh them as needed.
 Your chickens will benefit from them and you will enjoy how nice your coop smells.

 Mint and herbs in the garden

 I plant various different types of herbs each spring because of their many uses.
 In addition to using the herbs for teas and in the nesting boxes, I also enjoy cooking with fresh herbs.

 Fresh basil growing in the garden